-Now in its third full season, the Discoveries series is dedicated to audience members who are seeking new works, new ideas and fresh perspectives.
+The Discoveries series is dedicated to audience members who are seeking new works, new ideas and fresh perspectives.
 These are not your standard operas.

 As part of The Opera’s effort to bring opera to new audiences all over Atlanta, these productions are performed in exciting alternative venues, such as The Atlanta Botanical Garden, Le Maison Rouge, Conant Performing Arts Center, Rialto Center for the Arts, and the Alliance Theatre.